Listen to This Article

 Of course, any situation that creates a significant environmental impact could disrupt this.

 The actual issue with reusable water bottles is where to find quality drinking water.
 Therefore, brands such as Brita introduced filters inside of reusable water bottles, turning tap water into drinking water.
 Another reputable opponent to packaged drinking water brands.

 How Water Bottles Will Survive

 We witnessed a massive demand for water bottles thanks to the pandemic.
-Out of stock grocery stores limiting purchase quantities increased product scarcity.
-In this situation, a brand’s environmental impact, branding, and label artwork was irrelevant to its revenues, as everything on the shelf was selling.
+Out-of-stock grocery stores limiting purchase quantities increased product scarcity.
+In this situation, a brand’s environmental impact, branding, and label artwork were irrelevant to its revenues, as everything on the shelf was selling.

 But the bottled water industry cannot depend on a pandemic for its survival.
 Brands must pivot both into consumer expectations and generational changes.

-For water brands to sustain themselves, they will need to consider sustainability in their packaging design.
+For water brands to sustain themselves, they must consider sustainability in their packaging design.
 Let’s look at some of the options emerging in the market.

 We know you have been expecting this topic, but eco-friendly packaging is the future of bottled water design.
-To get the elephant (plastic bottles) out of the room, we need to address it head-on.
-Let’s look at today’s bottled water packaging innovations that are reducing landfill waste.
+To get the elephant (plastic bottles) out of the room, we must address it head-on.
+Let’s look at today’s bottled water packaging innovations that reduce landfill waste.

 Boxed water offers a more natural packaging appeal.
 How this translates into hydrating and refreshing may be another story.
 Consumers of cardboard water products make premeditative decisions.
 Being eco-friendly is top of mind and considered at every point of their shopping experience.